-The 2017 School Opinion Survey shows a high level of satisfaction across students and staff with almost all survey areas above "like schools".
+The 2018 School Opinion Survey shows a high level of satisfaction across students and staff with almost all survey areas above "like schools".
 Parent satisfaction levels were comparable to 'like schools'

-Parents; 92.2% satisfaction that "My child feels safe at this school" and 92.1 % that their "child likes being at school".
-There was lower parent satisfaction levels questions related to communication and engagement such as "This school asks for my input" (72.1% and "this school provides useful information online" (85.0%).
+Parents; 96.2% satisfaction that "This school is well maintained" and 94.4 % that "Staff at this school are approachable".
+There were lower parent satisfaction levels questions related to communication and engagement such as "This school asks for my input" (76.5%).

-Student satisfaction general rated above 80% in most areas especially that "I like being at my school" (89.0%), "I can access computers for learning" (91.6%) and "my teachers expect me to do my best" (98%).
+Student satisfaction general rated above 80% in most areas especially that "I like being at my school" (89.0%), "I can access computers for learning" (94%).
+Students were less satisfied with "Student behaviour is well managed" and although the state average was 64.8% this will an area of focus in 2019.

 Staff levels of satisfaction were significantly higher compared to 'like schools' in all areas.
-Satisfaction levels of 98.1% were recorded for "I enjoy working at this school" and "this is a good school" (99.1%).
+Satisfaction levels of 97.8% were recorded for "I enjoy working at this school" and "this is a good school" (98.9%).